Unraveling past experiences

 From this, we can get a notion of what has worked before and adapted it what we want to accomplish today.

 A helpful alternative to is looking at what actions didn’t work in the past.
-Maybe we can try to avoid these or similar mistakes, or at least change it to be less of a difficulty this time around.
+Maybe we can try to avoid these or similar mistakes, or at least change it to be less of difficult this time around.

 This is easier said than done because we have to have a sense of honest detachment from our ego, to not take self-evaluations personally.